ibm-cloud-docs/discovery-data/domain.md

     If you use a hierarchy of categories, add a period between category names in the facet path to represent the hierarchy.
 For example, `automobiles.motorsports`.
 1. Enter a term, and then select the **+** button to add it.

+    In English dictionaries, specify the dictionary terms in lowercase.
+Only use uppercase if you want Discovery to ignore lowercase mentions of the term when they occur in text.
+When terms are analyzed to determine whether they are occurrences of the dictionary enrichment, the surface form of the term with uppercase match is used.
+For example, a `vehicle` entry in the dictionary, results in annotations for `vehicle`, `Vehicle`, or `VEHICLE` mentions when they occur in text.
+For a `Sat` entry in the dictionary, annotations are added to `Sat` or `SAT`, but not to `sat`.

+    Dictionary matching is case-sensitive for Arabic, Chinese, Korean, Japanese and Hebrew.

 1. To add synonyms for the term, click the *Edit* icon, and then enter synonyms in the **Other terms** field.
 Separate multiple synonyms with a comma.
 Click **Save term**.

+    Be careful not to add too many synonyms.
+And test the impact of any synonyms that you add.
+When you test, use data that is different from the data you use to derive the synonyms.
+    {: tip}

 1. Continue adding terms.